quangv/docs/src/doc/manual/development/monaca_cli/cli_commands.rst

 monaca upload
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Uploads the current project to Monaca Cloud.
+Uploads the current project files to Monaca Cloud.
 The project files will be compared with the remote files so only the changed and new files will be uploaded.
+The upload process will be done in one of the following ways:

-.. note:: This command works differently for different types of projects:
+1. If the current project is a new/imported project, this command will upload the whole project as a new project in Monaca Cloud.

-          - new/imported project: this command will upload this whole project as a new project in Monaca Cloud.
+2. If the current project is a cloned project, this command will overwrite the same existing project in Monaca Cloud.
+In other words, only changed and new files will be uploaded.

-          - cloned project: this command will overwrite the same project in Monaca Cloud.
+.. note:: For ReactJS and Angular2 projects, ``monaca upload`` command will transpile the project before uploading.

 :dfn:`$ monaca upload`